davidbuzatto/CryProteinModelsComparisonLab/README.md

 ## Installation

-It's a NetBeans that needs to be build and deployed in a Servlet Container like Apache Tomcat.
+It's a NetBeans project that needs to be build and deployed in a Servlet Container like Apache Tomcat.

 ## Contributors